How Digital Self-Service Affects Emotions: The Secret to Happy Users

 At the opposite end of the spectrum is the risk of overlooking capabilities that such technologies should offer because they are overshadowed by expensive and trendy ones like NLP (Natural Language Processing).

-The point Spixii has been stressing since the beginning is that most of the time NLP is not needed from day one, especially when translating process-heavy transactions (eg. manage a claim or buying a policy) into conversational processes.
+The point Spixii has been stressing since the beginning is that most of the time NLP is not needed from day one, mainly when translating process-heavy transactions (eg. manage a claim or buying a policy) into conversational processes.
 In our experience, the best approach is close to the MVP concept.
-Instead of pushing to the market an overpromising and deceiving solution, we promote "rule-based" conversations able to deliver value from the beginning and then use data gathered through the conversations to continuously improve the process executed and the conversation itself.
+Instead of pushing to the market an overpromising and deceiving solution, we promote "rule-based" conversations able to deliver value from the beginning and then use data gathered through the conversations to improve the process executed continuously and the conversation itself.

 It’s not just a matter of designing a new interaction

-Often times, the temptation is to look at the conversational world uniquely from a design perspective.
+Often, the temptation is to look at the conversational world uniquely from a design perspective.
 The focus shifts to the design of a ‘good user experience’ featuring a nice user interface and programming a conversation that customers might enjoy.

 Conclusion